-Unit Code VU22611 Unit Title Give and respond to a range of straightforward information and instructions Unit Descriptor This unit describes the skills and knowledge required by EAL learners to understand and convey detailed spoken information, and to respond to and give a set of verbal instructions.
-The outcomes described in this unit relate to: The Australian Core Skills Framework (ACSF).
-They contribute directly to the achievement of ACSF indicators of competence in Oral Communication at Level 3 and the ISLPR (International Second Language Proficiency Ratings) descriptors for Speaking and Listening.
+Unit Title Give and respond to a range of straightforward information and instructions

+Unit Descriptor This unit describes the skills and knowledge required by EAL learners to understand and convey detailed spoken information, and to respond to and give a set of verbal instructions.

+• The Australian Core Skills Framework (ACSF).
+They contribute directly to the achievement of ACSF indicators of competence in Oral Communication at Level 3

+• the ISLPR (International Second Language Proficiency Ratings) descriptors for Speaking and Listening.
 They contribute directly to the achievement of ISLPR Speaking 2+ and Listening 2+.
-Employability Skills This unit contains employability skills.

 Application of the Unit This unit applies to participants using speaking and listening skills in English to perform effectively in informal and formal situations.
 The situations in which these skills are applied are varied, and can be related to social and community life, everyday commerce and recreation, study, workplace, and vocational contexts.
 The contexts of the instructions and information will generally be familiar, but may involve communication with people outside of their own immediate circle, face to face, and on the phone.